datamove/style_transfer_reproduce/README.md

 Here are some ideas for the future experiments

-* run full expriment with all style_weigh combinations
+* run full experiment with all style_weights combinations
-* try grid_searh of an optimizer params
+* try grid_search of an optimizer params
 * try different optimizers